 Build & Engineering

 I’ve written about this a lot over the years but there is no special new technology that makes a modern amplifier in 2023 any better than a vintage amplifier from the ’70s or ’80s.
-There are lots of reduction in build quality and engineering though that make the older gear often significantly more desirable, better performing and longer lasting.
+There are lots of reductions in build quality and engineering though that make the older gear often significantly more desirable, better performing and longer lasting.

 Fidelity

 Dynamic fidelity relates to the ability to replay the full dynamic range of the music and comes down to how many output devices there are and the rail voltages supplying them, amongst other things.
-In order to be able to reproduce the full range of sounds from soft to loud, within your listening envelope, and with the sensitivity of your speakers in mind as this is critical, a certain amplifier power output will be required.
+To be able to reproduce the full range of sounds from soft to loud, within your listening envelope, and with the sensitivity of your speakers in mind as this is critical, a certain amplifier power output will be required.

 Options

 The very best way forward is a preamplifier/power amplifier combo, again, of which there are many.
 This will take up more space, but it is the ultimate solution and keeps small signal and large signal circuits largely separate.
 Wanna go super-ultimate?
-You’ll need two mono-bloc power amplifiers to go with your preamplifier.
+You’ll need two mono-bloc power amplifiers to go with your high-end preamplifier.
+The best bang per buck will always come from older gear.

 Power